• Skip to primary navigation

 Getting to NYC

 To drive from Boston to NYC typically takes about 4 hours with one quick stop.
 We left Friday in the late morning (around 11am) and it took us a full 6.5 hours to get there.
 SUCH a long time in the car when you have three adults (my mom came too!), a dog, and a baby.
-But both Eleanor and Sprout were super well-behaved, especially considering how long the drive was.
+But both E and Sprout were super well-behaved, especially considering how long the drive was.
 We did stop twice, and we hit some pretty major traffic.
 (The ride back on Sunday was considerably shorter at 5 hours long, though I would have preferred another hour cut off of that!)

 Financial District, NYC - weekend in NYC